DvirBt/ProgramingSystems2_Ex3/README.md

 Structor of my project
 -
-My project files are divided to 3 main directories.
+My project files are divided to 3 main directories:
-GUI - contains all the implementation regarding to the SFML GUI and fonts.
+- GUI - contains all the implementation regarding to the SFML GUI and fonts.
-Roles - contains all the different types of players in the game.
+- Roles - contains all the different types of players in the game.
-Test - contains the tests of the game.
+- Test - contains the tests of the game.
 Each class has it's own TEST CASE and a SUB CASE for each function it has.

 ![Ex3Structure](https://github.com/user-attachments/assets/96080092-f97b-44ed-b59d-09736c3419ca)

 Important note about the rules of the game: